TV can be a lifeline for older people.

 "It's the most vulnerable people in our society who'll suffer," said Caroline Abrahams, Charity Director at Age UK.
 "Despite recent progress, there are still significant numbers of older people living on very low incomes who would genuinely struggle to pay the licence fee if required to do so."

-An additional bill of £150.50 – the current cost of an annual colour TV licence – will cause great worry and distress to hundreds of thousands of vulnerable pensioners who are already struggling to get by, potentially forcing them to cut back on other essentials such as heating and food in order to remain informed, entertained, stimulated and connected to the world beyond their doorstep.
+An additional bill of £150.50 – the current cost of an annual colour TV licence – will cause great worry and distress to hundreds of thousands of vulnerable pensioners who are already struggling to get by.
+Our research shows that more than 2 million over 75s will have to go without TV or cut back on heating and food in order to remain informed, entertained, stimulated and connected to the world beyond their doorstep.

 Added to this, half of over 75s are living with a disability.
 Many of them rely on their TV for companionship and entertainment.
 And for those who don't have the internet – a considerable proportion of the oldest in our society – TV enables them stay up to date with what's happening in the world.